JupiterOne-Archives/docs-old/guides/tutorial-j1ql.md

   return tree
 ```

-> Note from the above query, `_source='system-mapper'` is an indicator that the
+> In the above query, `_source='system-mapper'` is an indicator that the
-> trusted entity is not one ingested by an integration configuration, rather,
+> trusted asset is not one ingested by an integration configuration.
+Instead, it is
-> mapped and created by JupiterOne during the analysis of Assume Role policies
+> mapped and created by J1 during the analysis of Assume Role policies
-> of the IAM roles in your account(s).
+> of the IAM roles in your accounts.
 Therefore, these entities are most likely
 > external.
 >
-> For example, you will most definitely see the JupiterOne integration IAM role
+> For example, you can see the JupiterOne integration IAM role
 > with a `TRUSTS` relationship to the JupiterOne AWS account.

 ## Part 5 - Endpoint Compliance

 *Examples in this section require the activation of at least one JupiterOne Endpoint Compliance Agent - powered by Stethoscope app.*

-**Do I have local firewall enabled on end-user devices?**
+To see if the local firewall is enabled on end-user devices:

 ```j1ql
 Find HostAgent as agent